Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Matt Chapman

-Once he graduated university, he joined the International Racing Bureau (IRB) in Newmarket before writing for Racing Post for 8 years.
+Once he graduated from university, he joined the International Racing Bureau (IRB) in Newmarket before writing for the Racing Post for 8 years.

-During these years of writing, he demonstrated his immaculate knowledge of horse racing and garnered a large audience of loyal fans.
+Over the years of writing, he demonstrated his deep knowledge of horse racing and garnered a large audience of loyal fans.

 In 2000, he started making appearances on At The Races and soon became a vital member of their team.
 He has been said to have helped the At The Races show reach the stardom it is remembered for.